-The yearly patterns reported here suggest that the Amnesty International reports are more consistently produced from year to year than the State Department reports relative to the event-based repression variables.
-And, within the State Department reports, that allegations of torture and ill treatment is the topic most sensitive to the affects of the changing standard of accountability (see the Appendix for graphs of the yearly cut-points and probabilities of each category of all of the observed human rights variables).
-It may be more difficult for monitoring organizations to detect torture and ill treatment in comparison to the other forms of physical integrity rights abuse as the scale of other abuses increases (Brysk, 1994) and easier as the scale decreases (Eck and Fariss, 2018).
+Variables most sensitive to the changing standard of accountability are the CIRI torture, PTS State Department, and Hathaway torture variables.
+Only when all of these observed variables are included in the estimation of the yearly average of the latent variable, does the trend line flatten out and become stagnant in Figure 7.
+The reduction in the slope of the latent variable model is similar to the change when the standardsbased variables are added to the constant standard model starting with the seven event-based variables in Figure 8.
+Yearly patterns suggest that the Amnesty International reports are more consistently produced year-to-year than the State Department reports relative to the event-based variables.
+Within State Department reports, torture is the topic most sensitive to the affects of the changing standard of accountability (see the Appendix D for graphs of the yearly cut-points and probabilities of each category of all of human rights variables).
+Thus, it may be more difficult for monitoring organizations to detect torture and ill-treatment in comparison with the other forms of physical integrity rights abuse as the scale of other abuses increases (Brysk 1994) and easier as the scale decreases (Eck and Fariss 2018).
+Appendix G and Appendix H provide details on case study designs for comparing human rights information.